Georgia Ruth: Early life

-Music career
+Career

 Williams's first EP, In Luna, was released on limited edition 10" vinyl in 2011.
 It was engineered and produced by David Wrench at the Bryn Derwen Recording Studio in Snowdonia and featured Pete Richardson from Y Niwl on drums and Pete Walton on double bass.

 The EP drew critical acclaim and gained radio airplay from Huw Stephens and Steve Lamacq, leading to an appearance at the 2012 Green Man Festival.
-She also performed at the festival in 2014 and 2015.
+She also performed at the festival several times since.

-Her first album, Week of Pines (2013) was once again produced by David Wrench and featured Dafydd Hughes, Iwan Hughes and Aled Hughes from Cowbois Rhos Botwnnog.
+Her first album, Week of Pines, (2013) was once again produced by David Wrench and featured Dafydd Hughes, Iwan Hughes and Aled Hughes from Cowbois Rhos Botwnnog.
 Music from the album gained significant radio airplay from Adam Walton and Bethan Elfyn on BBC Radio Wales, Huw Stephens on BBC Radio 1, Steve Lamacq and Tom Robinson on BBC Radio 6 Music and Simon Raymonde on Amazing Radio.
 Additional live sessions were recorded on 6 Music with Lauren Laverne with interviews on BBC Radio Cymru.

 The album was further promoted by live appearances at Festival N°6, BBC Introducing on BBC Radio 2 in Hyde Park, Latitude Festival and WOMEX.
 In 2014 she appeared in session for Bob Harris on BBC Radio 2 and a collaboration with Newport-based Ballet Cymru at the Riverfront Arts Centre, in which a live performance of tracks from the album was interpreted by the company's dancers.

-Williams made a guest appearance on "Divine Youth", from Manic Street Preachers 2014 album Futurology.
+Williams made a guest appearance on "Divine Youth" from Manic Street Preachers 2014 album Futurology.
 She was also involved in the Ghazalaw project with Gwyneth Glyn and Tauseef Akhtar.
-She features on several tracks on British folk artist Jinnwoo's 2016 debut record Strangers Bring Me No Light.
+She features on several tracks on English folk artist Jinnwoo's 2016 debut record Strangers Bring Me No Light.

-Williams's second album Fossil Scale was released in October 2016.
+Williams's second album Fossil Scale was released in October 2016, followed by Mai in 2020.

-Broadcasting
+In 2024, Williams released her fourth album Cool Head, produced by Iwan Morgan, and simultaneously her first novel, Tell Me Who I Am.

-Williams provided cover for Bethan Elfyn on her BBC Radio Wales show and has also presented shows on C2.
+On radio, Williams has a long-running music show broadcast on BBC Radio Cymru (formerly the C2 evening strand).
+She has also provided cover for Bethan Elfyn on her BBC Radio Wales show.